22 Highlights of Daisetsuzan National Park

 Tenninkyo Gorge

-Tenninkyo Gorge, located in the upper reaches of the Chubetsu River flowing from Mount Chubetsu on the southeastern slopes of Da…
+Tenninkyo Gorge lies in the upper reaches of the Chubetsu River, which flows from Mt.
+Chubetsu on the southeastern slopes of Dai…

 Tenninkyo Gorge